Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 Last week, agents from Venezuela's intelligence service, SEBIN, raided the home of one of Guaidó's closest aides, a lawyer named Roberto Marrero, and detained him.

-Maduro's Information Minister Jorge Rodríguez is accusing Marrero of being part of a "terrorist network" planning to assassinate the leaders of the Bolivarian revolution — a claim dismissed as nonsense by the opposition and its allies.
+Maduro's information minister, Jorge Rodríguez, is accusing Marrero of being part of a "terrorist network" planning to assassinate the leaders of the Bolivarian revolution — a claim dismissed as nonsense by the opposition and its allies.

-Maduro and his government are "surviving through terror because they want to maintain a narco-state," says Jaime, 45, an accountant who spoke to NPR inside a multi-story parking garage to avoid being seen by the authorities.
+Maduro and his government are "surviving through terror because they want to maintain a narcostate," says Jaime, 45, an accountant who spoke to NPR inside a multistory parking garage to avoid being seen by the authorities.
 Like many Venezuelans, he declines to give his full name for fear of reprisals.

 After Venezuela's huge power outage, Maduro called for the mobilization of colectivos, an armed pro-government motorcycle militia with a reputation for using extreme violence.